Santa Rosa Sound: Bridges crossing Santa Rosa Sound

 Three bridges carry pedestrian and automobile traffic to the barrier islands on the south side of the sound.
 The first two bridges have the lowest clearance of any span over the Gulf Intracoastal Waterway.
 For this reason, many sailboats with masts taller than 50 feet must "go outside" and bypass the protected sound using the unprotected waters of the Gulf of Mexico.

-The bridges crossing Santa Rosa Sound, including the names of communities on both sides of the bridge (mainland side, followed by island side) and center span clearances above mean sea level, are:
+From west to east, the bridges crossing Santa Rosa Sound, including the names of communities on both sides of the bridge (mainland side, followed by island side) and center span clearances above mean sea level, are: